arpanseth/research_bot/README.md

 export OPENAI_API_KEY='your-key-here'
 ```
 ### 3. Load and index pdf documents for RAG:
-The applicaiton supports context retreival from ingested pdf files.
+The application supports context retrieval from ingested pdf files.
 First, copy all pdf files you need indexed into the folder called "pdfs".
 Then run the following script to create the embeddings:
 ```
 python index.py
 ```